 Listening to Christmas songs… Maria Carey, Wham!, Wizzard, the cheesier the better!
 There’s a lot of people that seem to moan when the Christmas songs appear in the shops but I’m one of those people that wanders up and down the aisles of the supermarket singing along – sorry.

 Putting up the tree (whilst listening to the cheesy Christmas music).
 I love my tree, it’s all red and gold.
 Each year we like to choose a few new decorations to add to it.
 When I was little we always waited until mid-December to put up the decorations, I remember nagging my parents to be allowed to do it earlier.
-Fortunately Jon also likes decorating the tree nice and early so we’ve had ours up for a couple of weeks already 🙂
+Fortunately in my house I’m able to do it nice and early so we’ve had ours up for a couple of weeks already 🙂

 Decorating my Christmas cake, I love getting creative, creating little characters to go on top…